helsingborg-stad/Municipio/readme.md

 * **watch**: Run webpack in watch mode.
 To be used when working on client side code like scss,js,ts...
 * **build:dev**: Build assets with the development flag.
 * **build**: Build assets for production.
 * **i18n:update**: Updates languages/municipio.pot and languages/sv_SE.po from source files.
-Run this when translatable strings have been added/updated.
-Requires wp-cli.
+Run this when translatable strings have been added/updated. **Requires wp-cli**.
 * **i18n:build**: Updates languages/municipio.mo .po file.
-Run this when changes have been made to the corresponding .po file.
-Requires wp-cli.
+Run this when changes have been made to the corresponding .po file. **Requires wp-cli**.
-...

 ## Composer
 You can install composer dependencies with.